-The community and music outreach project “sounds of nature unlimited”, organised by isaOutreach as part of isa21, sets out in search of nature’s sounds and their compositional “realisation” in music’s various styles and historical eras.
+The community and music outreach project “nature sounds unlimited”, organised by isaOutreach as part of isa21, sets out in search of nature’s sounds and their compositional “realisation” in music’s various styles and historical eras.

 Central to this project, in which Semmering-Rax region residents of all generations are invited to participate, is exploratory listening—to musical examples played live by isa students and to their possible models in nature.